bingoohuang/golog/README.md

 import "github.com/bingoohuang/golog"

 func main() {
 	golog.SetupLogrus()

-log.Printf("Hello, this message is logged by std log, #%d", 1) log.Printf("T!
-Hello, this message is logged by std log, #%d", 2) log.Printf("D!
-Hello, this message is logged by std log, #%d", 3) log.Printf("I!
-Hello, this message is logged by std log, #%d", 4) log.Printf("W!
-Hello, this message is logged by std log, #%d", 5) log.Printf("F!
-Hello, this message is logged by std log, #%d", 6)
+	log.Printf("Hello, this message is logged by std log, #%d", 1) // default Info log.Printf("T!
+Hello, this message is logged by std log, #%d", 2) // Trace log.Printf("D!
+Hello, this message is logged by std log, #%d", 3) // Debug log.Printf("I!
+Hello, this message is logged by std log, #%d", 4) // Info log.Printf("W!
+Hello, this message is logged by std log, #%d", 5) // Warn log.Printf("F!
+Hello, this message is logged by std log, #%d", 6) // Fatal

 	logrus.Tracef("Hello, this message is logged by std log, #%d", 7) logrus.Debugf("Hello, this message is logged by std log, #%d", 8) logrus.Infof("Hello, this message is logged by std log, #%d", 9) logrus.Warnf("Hello, this message is logged by std log, #%d", 10) }
 ```